 We have also advocated for Ausnet to undertake a full assessment to determine the route of least impact including consideration of undergrounding of the powerlines, particularly in sensitive areas.
-We have received assurances from AusNet that underground options are being investigated for sections of the proposed corridor.
-We will continue to monitor the progress on this investigation.
+We received assurances from AusNet that underground options were being investigated for sections of the proposed corridor, so are disappointed that AusNet has proposed an overhead route despite this call.

 Council will continue to advocate for the best information to be made available to ensure our community are placed in an informed position to assess how they may be impacted by this project.

 We have been receiving enquiries from residents who may be affected by this project and we have done our best to ensure their information needs have been met.

 Whilst Council does not have any role in the approval project, our role is to advocate on behalf of residents to achieve the best outcome for our community.

 We continue to urge the Australian Energy Market Operator and the state government to require AusNet to properly investigate all viable transmission options and will continue to advocate to the State and Federal Energy Ministers to require a full assessment of other viable alternatives.

 For more information or to raise any concerns, we encourage you to contact AusNet directly via westvictnp.com.au or by calling 03 9021 0674 and providing them with your thoughts and feedback on the project.

 We strongly encourage everyone, whether the project directly impacts you or not, to visit: westvictnp.com.au to see the area of interest and highlight the locations that are important to you.